An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Kinematic Model Evaluations

 \subsection{Nuclear Stellar Disk Proper Motions}

-The \citet{Hosek2022} catalog described in Section \ref{sec:nsd_lfs} also provides proper motions from F153M imaging.
-The proper motions are shown in Figure \ref{fig:nsd_pms}.
-We limit this comparison sample to simulated and observed stars with F153M$<$20, beyond which the luminosity function comparison suggests that completeness of the catalog begins to strongly decline.
-The observed proper motion distributions show tighter peaks, suggesting that the SP-H25 model tends to overpredict velocity dispersions.
+The \citet{Hosek2022} catalog described in \S\ref{sec:nsd_lfs} also provides proper motions from F153M imaging.
+The proper motions are shown in Figure \ref{fig:nsd_pms} in comparison with SP-H25 simulated catalogs.
+We limit this sample to simulated and observed stars with F153M$<$20, beyond which the luminosity function comparison above suggests that completeness of the catalog begins to strongly decline.
+The observed proper motion distributions show tighter peaks, suggesting that the SP-H25 model tends to overpredict velocity dispersions near the Galactic Center.
+An improper balance of NSD and bulge stars may also contribute to this difference.
 The observed distribution in $\mu_l$ appears to have a stronger peak at $\sim$-3 mas/yr and a weaker shelf toward $\sim-7$ mas/yr than the SP-H25 model produces.